X-Men Origins: Wolverine: Leaked workprint

 On March 31, 2009, a full-length DVD-quality workprint of the film without a timecode or watermark, with some unfinished effects shots, a different typeface for titles and casting, and alternate sound effects was leaked online.
 The studio said it would be able to determine the source of the leak using forensic marks in the workprint.
 The FBI and MPAA began investigating the illegal posting.
 Fox estimated the workprint was downloaded roughly 4.5 million times by the time Wolverine was released in theaters.
 As of 2014, Fox estimates that a minimum of 15 million people downloaded it.

 The print contained a reference to Rising Sun Pictures, an Australian visual effects company working on the film.
 The company denied that they ever had a full copy of the film.
+In April, Hugh Jackman stated that he was "heartbroken" by the leak, describing it as looking at a Ferrari without paint.
 Executive producer Thomas Rothman claimed the leaked version lacked the ten minutes added during pick-ups in January 2009.
 However, the theatrical version of the film has no extra scenes that were not included in the leaked workprint.
 Both versions run exactly 107 minutes, but director Gavin Hood said "another ending exists that features the film's villain."
 The original upload was traced to a Bronx man named Gilberto Sanchez, who uploaded it to the site Megaupload in March 2009.
 According to Sanchez, he bought the unlicensed DVD copy from a Korean man.
 Sanchez was sentenced to one year in federal prison.

 Ted Gagliano, President of Feature Post Production at Fox, later revealed that the leak originated from a preview copy prepared for Rupert Murdoch at short notice with inadequate security.

 Roger Friedman, a freelance gossip blogger for Fox News—a channel also owned by Fox's parent company News Corporation—was fired for writing a review of the film using the leaked unfinished copy, which he downloaded from the Internet.
 He described how easy it was to find and download the film even if the original source of the leak was no longer available on the web.
 The article he wrote for his column on the Fox News website was immediately removed.
 Bruce Simmons wrote in Screen Rant: "What was Friedman thinking?"
 Not only was it foolish for him to review the movie, but then "he bragged" about how easy it was to find and download the pirated version.
 "When you work for the bank, you should not brag that you stole their money!"